Splits! Flexible Sociocultural Linguistic Investigation at Scale: Dataset Creation Method

 In order to build the dataset, it was crucial to obtain posts that were truly written by some demographic group.
-In order to do this, we had annotators identify subreddits that would be \emph{almost exclusively} used by people of some demographic, a set of subreddits which we refer to as the \emph{seed set}.
-For example, for the Catholic demographic, an annotator would include the subreddit r/CatholicDating, as it is likely to contain a very high proportion of Catholics.
+To do this, we first identified subreddits that would be \emph{almost exclusively} used by people of some demographic, a set of subreddits which we refer to as the \emph{seed set}, shown in the first panel of Figure \ref{fig:dataset-creation-diagram}.
+For example, for the Catholic demographic, we included the subreddit r/CatholicDating, as it is likely to contain a very high proportion of Catholics.
 We define a \emph{user} of a subreddit as a Reddit account which at some point commented or posted in that subreddit.

-In order to facilitate this annotation process and to encourage the annotator's discovery of unknown/unseen subreddits, we devised the following annotation framework.
-We needed a heuristic to find the `most similar' subreddits to an initial one.
-For this, we computed two similarity measures (Cosine and Jaccard) based on the user overlap between every pair of subreddits among the 50,000 (Eq.~\ref{eq:similarity}), where $A$ and $B$ are the sets of users in each subreddit.
-Using both similarities accounted for the skewed cases when one subreddit was very large while the other was very small.
-This is because the Jaccard index normalizes the intersection by the number of unique users in both subreddits, while the Cosine similarity normalizes by the geometric mean of the number of users.

-Annotators started an annotation of a demographic group by picking a high quality initial subreddit (see appendix~\ref{app:dataset-details} for initial seed subreddits).
-They were then shown the top 20 subreddits by Jaccard similarity and the top 20 by Cosine similarity.
-They then were tasked with looking into each subreddit to determine if it met the criteria to be included in the demographic seed set.
-Any subreddit labeled as `excluded' was never shown again, while any labeled as `included' was added to the queue.
-This process of including a subreddit and exploring all subreddits similar to it was repeated until the queue ran out.
-The final set of `included' subreddits was used as the demographic seed set (Figure~\ref{fig:bubble-plot}).
+We began with a single high-quality seed subreddit and iteratively expanded this set by computing the user-overlap similarities (Jaccard, Cosine) to find related subreddits, which were then manually reviewed for inclusion.
+This process continued until no new relevant subreddits were found (visualized in Figure~\ref{fig:bubble-plot}, App.~\ref{app:dataset-details}).

-We annotated 6 demographic seed sets: two ethnicities (African American, Jewish descent), two occupations (teacher, construction worker), and two religious groups (Catholic, Hindu/Sikh/Jain).
-These demographics were chosen based on having relatively clean seed sets and being within an order of magnitude in total number of users (see Table~\ref{tab:demographic_counts}).
-Taking all posts in the union of these subreddits gives a seed demographic corpus $SD$, e.g. $SD_{\text{catholic}}$.
-Taking all unique users of these posts, we get a demographic user set $U$, e.g. $U_{\text{catholic}}$.
+We manually crafted 6 demographic seed sets: 2 ethnicities (African American/Black, Jewish descent), 2 occupations (teacher, construction worker), and 2 religious groups (Catholic, Hindu/Sikh/Jain).
+These demographics were chosen based on having relatively clean seed sets and being within an order of magnitude in total number of users.
+Broader discussion of demographic choices, including dimensions like gender and age are in App.~\ref{app:dataset-details}, with exact user and post counts.